Yes of course. If you're already running Windows 8 on your current PC you'll be able to get the latest updates for free through Windows updates.

 - An Intel® Atom™ is the one you need for exceptional tablet mobility and laptop capability in one device.
 Listen, watch, play and be productive in one go.

 - An Intel® Celeron™ is the one you need for basic computing needs.
-Communicate with friends and family, enjoy entertainment, and get your work done.
+Communicate with friends and family and enjoy entertainment

 - An Intel® i3 Core™ is the one you need for smart multitasking - this processor gives you a smooth, seamless visual experience.